Gas leak and after: The misery continues for some

-Visakhapatnam, May 9 (PTI): The styrene vapour leak from the LG Polymers plant killed his father and left five- year old Manideep blinded.
+(Eds: recasting overnight story) Visakhapatnam, May 10 (PTI): The styrene vapour leak from the LG Polymers plant at nearby R R Venakatapuram village killed his father and left five-year old Manideep blinded.
 His mother too fell sick due to the vapour effect and was hospitalised.

-The family's plight was such, they did not know about Govinda Raju's death till relatives saw his picture in the media and came rushing to the hospital on Friday.
-Govinda Raju, incidentally, worked as a daily wager in the LG plant at RR Venkatapuram here.
+The family's plight was such that they did not know about Govinda Raju's death till relatives saw his picutre in the media and came rushing to the hospital on Friday.
+Govinda Raju, incidentally, worked as a daily wager in the LG plant.

-But, Manideep could not even take a look at his deceased father as he could not open his eyes.
-On Saturday, he was taken to LV Prasad Eye Institute where specialists attended on him and Manideep could finally open his eyes for a few moments.
+But Manideep could not even take a look at his deceased father as he could not open his eyes.
+On Saturday, he was taken to the LV Prasad Eye Institute, where specialists attended on him and Manideep could finally open his eyes for a few moments.

 "He also suffered a wound on his leg and though he could finally open his eyes, he was unable to walk.
 We somehow took him out and showed him his father's body before the final rites were completed," Manideep's aunt, who was tending to him in the hospital, said.
 The child's mother is now recovering in hospital from the breathlessness she suffered due to the vapour leak on Thursday.